 Or Hadash’s home is the historic Fairwold Estate just off Camp Hill Road in Fort Washington, PA, Montgomery County.
 Our community prides itself on being informal, comfortable, and supportive of a wide range of religious backgrounds, practices, and beliefs.
-Under the leadership of Rabbi Joshua Waxman and our Religious School Director, Barbara Weisman, our congregation continues to grow while maintaining the warmth and intimacy that are its hallmarks.
+Under the leadership of Rabbi Alanna Sklover and our Religious School Director, Barbara Weisman, our congregation continues to grow while maintaining the warmth and intimacy that are its hallmarks.

 Who We Are